Back to Stories

 Eventually tiring of European cities, the young couple set off for Africa, a continent that continues to pull Fuller back every year.
 In Uganda, Fuller taught in a Shiite Muslim middle school.
 He sailed to India and Southeast Asia, the only American traveling in steerage class on his boat.
 Returning to the States, he interned for The Associated Press, covering the U.S. Senate.
 He also worked as an emergency-room technician at Massachusetts General Hospital in Boston.
 Then he and Angela made their way to West Yellowstone.

 “Going back to the nineteenth century, winterkeepers tended to be basically backwoods good ol’ boys, and not necessarily with a high level of education.
-They were looked upon as refugees from civilization, trying to get away by hiding out as hermits,” Yellowstone Park historian Lee Whittlesey told me years ago.
+They were looked upon as refugees from civilization, trying to get away by hiding out as hermits,” retired Yellowstone Park historian Lee Whittlesey told me years ago.
 “Steve Fuller has done a lot to change that prosaic image, but he has his own Thoreauian place as an anomaly in the twenty-first century.”

 “Going back to the nineteenth century, winterkeepers tended to be basically backwoods good ol’ boys, and not necessarily with a high level of education.
 They were looked upon as refugees from civilization, trying to get away by hiding out as hermits.
-Steve Fuller has done a lot to change that prosaic image," Yellowstone historian Lee Whittlesey
+Steve Fuller has done a lot to change that prosaic image." —Retired Yellowstone historian Lee Whittlesey

-Fuller inhabits a historic wood-framed, cedar-shingled house (circa 1910) that is set maybe a quarter mile above the rim of the Grand Canyon of the Yellowstone—the place where Thomas Moran stood and sketched in 1871, ultimately inspiring masterworks that, in turn, inspired Congress to set aside Yellowstone as the first national park in the world a year later.
+Fuller inhabits an historic wood-framed, cedar-shingled house (circa 1910) that is set maybe a quarter mile above the rim of the Grand Canyon of the Yellowstone—the place where Thomas Moran stood and sketched in 1871, ultimately inspiring masterworks that, in turn, inspired Congress to set aside Yellowstone as the first national park in the world a year later.

 Once upon a time, tourists staying there could watch grizzly and black bears being fed in nearby open-pit dumps.
 But today the hotel is long gone, its remnants having returned to the earth but its departure significantly improving Fuller’s views, some stretching for 150 miles.

-“His situation has allowed him to spend an immense amount of contemplative time in a wild landscape in order to develop his way of seeing," Doug Peacock, the noted author, Green Beret medic in Vietnam, environmental activist, and friend of the winterkeeper told me more than 20 years ago in a story I wrote for The Christian Science Monitor.
+“His situation has allowed him to spend an immense amount of contemplative time in a wild landscape in order to develop his way of seeing," Doug Peacock, the noted author, Green Beret medic in Vietnam, environmental activist, and friend of Fuller told me more than 20 years ago in a story I wrote for The Christian Science Monitor.
 "Fuller's great value to us is his way of being the shaman who goes out into ... the other world.”

 “His situation has allowed him to spend an immense amount of contemplative time in a wild landscape in order to develop his way of seeing.
 Fuller's great value to us is his way of being the shaman who goes out into ... the other world.” —Doug Peacock